Check Out What Whales Are Doing With ABNB

 Predicted Price Range

-Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $100.0 to $150.0 for Airbnb over the recent three months.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $110.0 to $180.0 for Airbnb over the last 3 months.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Airbnb's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Airbnb's whale trades within a strike price range from $100.0 to $150.0 in the last 30 days.
+Examining the volume and open interest provides crucial insights into stock research.
+This information is key in gauging liquidity and interest levels for Airbnb's options at certain strike prices.
+Below, we present a snapshot of the trends in volume and open interest for calls and puts across Airbnb's significant trades, within a strike price range of $110.0 to $180.0, over the past month.

 Airbnb Call and Put Volume: 30-Day Overview